marcuswestin/WebViewJavascriptBridge/README.md

 WebViewJavascriptBridge
 =======================

-An iOS bridge for sending messages to and from javascript in a UIWebView.
+An iOS/OSX bridge for sending messages between Obj-C and JavaScript in UIWebViews/WebViews.

-If you like WebViewJavascriptBridge you should also check out [WebViewProxy](https://github.com/marcuswestin/WebViewProxy).
+If you like WebViewJavascriptBridge you may also want to check out [WebViewProxy](https://github.com/marcuswestin/WebViewProxy).

 In the Wild
 -----------
 WebViewJavascriptBridge is used by a range of companies and projects.
-This list was just started and is still very incomplete.
+This list is incomplete, but feel free to add your's and send a PR.

 - [Yardsale](https://www.getyardsale.com/)
 - [EverTrue](http://www.evertrue.com/)